Keyword Analysis: Sell more with the right keywords!

 You should focus on transactional keywords with high search volume and little competition in order to be successful in search engine marketing.
 The keywords should be general enough to generate search volume, but specific enough to deliver conversions.

-Evaluation of the keywords in the keyword analysis
+Evaluation of the keywords

 If keywords were identified with the help of the tools, the following information should ideally be available: search volume for the keyword and existing competition.